eNMS-automation/eNMS/docs/source/automation/servicetypes/napalm_ping.md

 Configuration parameters for creating this service instance:

 - All [Napalm Service Common Parameters](napalm_common.md).
-- `Count` - Number of ping packets to send.
+- `Count`: Number of ping packets to send.
-- `Packet Size` - Size of the ping packet payload to send in bytes.
+- `Packet Size`: Size of the ping packet payload to send in bytes.
-- `Destination IP` - The IP address of the the device to send ping command to.
+- `Destination IP`: The IP address of the the device to send ping command to.
-- `Source IP` - Override the source IP address of the ping packet with this provided IP.
+- `Source IP`: Override the source IP address of the ping packet with this provided IP.
-- `Ping Timeout` - Seconds to wait before declaring a ping timeout.
+- `Ping Timeout`: Seconds to wait before declaring a ping timeout.
-- `Ttl` - Time to Live parameter, which tells routers when to discard this packet because it has been in the network too long (too many hops).
+- `Ttl`: Time to Live parameter, which tells routers when to discard this packet because it has been in the network too long (too many hops).
-- `VRF` - Ping a specific virtual routing and forwarding interface.
+- `VRF`: Ping a specific virtual routing and forwarding interface.